OpenBB-finance/openbb-cookiecutter/README.md

 # OpenBB SDK Extensions Cookiecutter Template

+[Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/) is a command-line utility that creates projects from templates.

-This repository hosts a Cookiecutter template for setting up a new OpenBB SDK extension.
+This repo hosts the Cookiecutter template for setting up a new OpenBB SDK extension.
 This template helps in standardizing the structure of extensions and makes the setup process more efficient.

 ## Template Structure